Thomas H. Bayly: Lawyer and planter

+Politician and military officer

 Accomack County voters elected and re-elected Bayly as one of their two representatives in the Virginia House of Delegates, where he served (part time) from 1836 to 1842.
-In 1837 he accepted appointment as brigadier general of the 21st Brigade in the Virginia Militiam and served until 1846.
-Fellow legislators elected Bayly judge of the Circuit Court of Law and Chancery for Accomack County in 1842, a position he resigned upon election to Congress.
+In 1837 he accepted appointment as brigadier general of the 21st Brigade in the Virginia Militia, and served until 1846.
+Fellow legislators elected Bayly judge of the Circuit Court of Law and Chancery for Accomack County in 1842, and he resigned both his legislative and military positions to avoid a conflict of interest.
+Bayly remained a judge for about two years, resigning after winning election to Congress, but that term led to his normal distinguishing title.

-In 1844, Bayly won election as a Democrat to fill a vacancy in the United States House of Representatives caused by the resignation of Henry A. Wise to become U.S. Minister to Brazil during the presidency of John Tyler.
-Bayly would win re-election several times (although the district name changed from Virginia's 7th congressional district to Virginia's 1st congressional district following redistricting following the 1850 census and adoption of a new Virginia constitution).
-Bayly served in the House until his death in 1856.
+In 1844, Bayly ran as a state's rights Democrat (although his father had been a Federalist) to fill a vacancy in the United States House of Representatives caused by the resignation of his cousin, Henry A. Wise, who became U.S. Minister to Brazil during the presidency of John Tyler.
+Bayly won election and was re-elected until his death in 1856.
 He rose to become chairman of the House Committee on Ways and Means from 1849 to 1851 and chairman of the Committee on Foreign Affairs from 1851 to 1855.
+During that time the district name changed from Virginia's 7th congressional district to Virginia's 1st congressional district following redistricting following the 1850 census and adoption of a new Virginia constitution).

+Early in his Congressional career, Bayly gained a reputation for being outspoken and combative, and came within minutes of fighting a duel with Kentucky Congressman Garrett Davis after a spirited debate.
+In 1847, he shot and wounded a neighbor in Drummondtown during a fight over division within the Methodist church.
+Bayly later became known for his attempts to unite southern and northern Democrats during the debates concerning slavery, so many Southern fire-eaters despised him.
+In the Democratic National Convention of 1848, Bayly led the Virginia delegation, which supported Michigan U.S. Senator Lewis Cass for President.
+Bayly also used tact and other political skills to support the Compromise of 1850.

+Personal life

+On May 11, 1837, Bayly married Evelyn Harrison may of Petersburg, who bore two daughters who reached adulthood.

 Death and legacy

-Bayly died on June 23, 1856, during his congressional term, but at his estate, Mount Custis, near Drummondtown, Virginia.
+Bayly died of consumption on June 23, 1856, during his congressional term, but at his estate, Mount Custis, near Drummondtown, Virginia.
 He was interred in the family cemetery there, as soon would be his eldest daughter, and decades later, his widow.
 Bayly also has a cenotaph at Congressional Cemetery in Washington, D.C..

 The University of Virginia Art Museum is housed in the Thomas H. Bayly Building.